-We know this is a very unsettling time for all our applicants.
-We're doing all we can to ensure that changes in the application process won't affect your opportunity to attend Manchester.
+We understand that the current situation is unsettling and as a result, you may have concerns about your future studies.
+We're doing all we can to ensure that changes in the application process for 2022 entry won't affect your opportunity to attend Manchester.

 You can also look at our offer-holder page for help with tracking your offer, applying for accommodation and finding out more about the support available at Manchester.

 We expect schools, exam boards and government policy to take into account the significant disruption to education when awarding grades in 2022.
 We're aware that due to the unprecedented nature of the coronavirus outbreak that all applicants to the University will have faced some disruption this year and we don't require applicants to submit individual mitigating circumstances.

 We understand that students who chose to sit their exams in the autumn series have received their results.
 If you are now considering applying to The University of Manchester, please check our list of undergraduate courses and their entry requirements.

 Universities will not be receiving these grades from exam boards until February 2022 and so we can’t process a decision on your application just yet.
 You don’t need to do anything for us to receive these results, they will be sent across automatically as soon as they are available and we will then process a decision as quickly as possible.
 Unfortunately, we aren’t able to accept copies of statements of results from your school or college as these are not official documents.

 If your results meet your offer and you have no additional conditions then your place is assured – congratulations!
 There is no need to get in touch, we will process your acceptance as soon as we receive the official results in February.

 Even if your results are slightly below your offer, you may still be accepted on your original choice or offered an alternative course.
 We will process a decision as soon as possible once we have received the official results in February but in some circumstances, we may need to wait until we have received all applicants’ exam results in the summer before a decision is made.